gevent/gevent/doc/intro.rst

 .. _`libev documentation`: http://pod.tst.eu/http://cvs.schmorp.de/libev/ev.pod#FUNCTIONS_CONTROLLING_EVENT_LOOPS

+..
+1.3: libuv update needed

-The Libev API is available under the :mod:`gevent.core` module.
+The libev API is available under the :mod:`gevent.core` module.
 Note that the callbacks supplied to the libev API are run in the :class:`~gevent.hub.Hub` greenlet and thus cannot use the synchronous gevent API.
 It is possible to use the asynchronous API there, like :func:`gevent.spawn` and